k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.md

 - **Architecture**: AMD64 (x86-64) architecture is required.
   > ARM-based processors are not directly supported.
 Certain operating systems provide AMD64 emulation capabilities for their ARM-based processors.

-- **Memory**: Minimum 32GB RAM recommended to support Web Studio, Fabric Spaces, and associated services.
+- **Memory**: A minimum of 32GB RAM is recommended to support Web Studio, Fabric Spaces, and associated services.
-  - Each Fabric Space allocates 4GB JVM heap by default (overridable in configuration).
+  - Each Fabric Space allocates a 4GB JVM heap by default (this can be overridden in the configuration).

 - **Disk Space**: Sufficient local storage for persistent data directories, Fabric images (~2GB per image), and logs.